-Crestline-Lake Arrowhead Water Agency (CLAWA): Surface Water; supplemental water source
+Crestline-Lake Arrowhead Water Agency (CLAWA): Surface Water; supplemental water source.
+CLAWA was the only potable water source used in 2023.

 SOURCE WATER ASSESSMENT

 Source Water Assessments were conducted for the CSA 70 CG water system (formerly called Arrowhead Manor Water Co) on May 10, 2002.
 The water supply is considered most vulnerable to the contaminants detected in the septic system.
 A copy of the completed assessment may be viewed at the State Water Board, Division of Drinking Water located at 464 West Fourth Street, Suite 437, San Bernardino, CA 92401, or at (909) 383-4328.